Quick Guide

 2 directories, 8 files

-As you can see, there are two top-level directories: images and overlay.
+As you can see, there are two top-level directories: images

-images contains all the files required to boot into a fully-functional Linux system on DevelBoard.
-A brief explanation of each file:
+contains all the files required to boot into a fully-functional Linux

-• zImage is the Linux kernel image, which will be extracted by barebox during the boot process.
+- zImage is the Linux kernel image, which will be extracted by

-• rootfs.tar.gz is the compressed root filesystem; again, this will be extracted by barebox alongside the system.
+during the boot process. - rootfs.tar.gz is the compressed root filesystem; again, this will be

-• at91-sama5d4_xplained.dtb is the device tree blob, which contains information on all the peripherals on DevelBoard available to Linux.
+alongside the system. - at91-sama5d4_xplained.dtb is the device tree blob, which contains information on all the peripherals on DevelBoard available to Linux.

-• barebox.bin is the second level bootloader
+- barebox.bin is the second level bootloader

-• barebox.env is the compiled barebox configuration file
+- barebox.env is the compiled

-• develboard-XXX-barebox.bin is used to discriminate between different boot mediums (NAND FLASH, SD Card etc.)
+configuration file - develboard-XXX-barebox.bin is used to discriminate between different boot mediums (NAND FLASH, SD Card etc.)

-overlay will be used during the extraction of the root filesystem to overlap the content of this folder to the default filesystem.
-This is a quick way to create custom directory trees and to move files to DevelBoard, directly from the host PC.
+the content of this folder to the default filesystem.
+This is a quick way to

 Once our project is initialized, we can commit this first working environment: